EvictionLab/eviction-lab-website/content/eviction-tracking/minneapolis-saint-paul.md

-Eviction filings in Minneapolis-Saint Paul (Hennepin and Ramsey Counties, MN) fell sharply in mid-March 2020 when a statewide moratorium on evictions was put in place on March 16.
+Eviction filings in Minneapolis-Saint Paul fell sharply in mid-March 2020 when a statewide moratorium on evictions was put in place on March 16.
 The moratorium was renewed each month until June 2021, after which the state [began phasing out protections](https://nlihc.org/resource/minnesotas-eviction-moratorium-ramp).